sandhyadev01/Hackathon2024_IndiaSA/README.md

 # iReach - Leads?
 In it to win it!

-Try out the app here: [TO BE UPDATED](https://ireach-dodfh.mongodbstitch.com/)
+Try out the app here: [https://ireach-dodfh.mongodbstitch.com/](https://ireach-dodfh.mongodbstitch.com/)
 \
 \
 Okay!
 Ritchie is giving a hint!\